Tapir-Elithril/Notebook/docs/fa24/sys2/note.md

 - Prevention:break one of the four conditions
 - Avoidance:calculate the safe states
+- Deadlock detection
-- Deadlock detection and recovery
+- Deadlock recovery

+The OS often does not handle deadlock.

 #### Prevention

 - mutual exclusion